hencefarthing/hencefarthing.github.io/_posts/2018/05/2018-05-31-Simple-Tastes.md

 categories: food on-theme
 ---

 A quick word before today's post: This month (May), Alex & I tried something new: A Monthly Theme.
-Alex explained a bit better in his post a couple days ago.
+Alex explained a bit better in his post a couple days ago[^0].
 All I have to add is that we posted our Monthly May themes on the 29th and the 31st… Go team!! 🤜🏼💢🤛🏼

 # On Simple Tastes
 Lately, I've been into making more of my own food.
 There are lots silly reasons why, as well as a few logical ones[^1]; but the biggest thing that drives me to do it is my own enjoyment.
 I like making things, and I like learning how things are made.